Arvind0506/The-nexus-group-_-ARVIND/experiment/experiment-name.md

-## To Study the Characteristics of a BJT in Switching Mode
+##              TO STUDY THE CHARACTERISTICS OF A BJT IN SWITCHING MODE